Yugo: Earlier models

-The fuel-injection system was a Motronic MP3.1, which was later developed with Bosch to Motronic M4.6 MPI on 1.1- and 1.3-L engines and had multiport fuel injection with a three-way catalytic converter and "Lambda" sensor.
+In the 1980s, fuel-injected models with a higher engine capacity were gradually introduced, starting with the GVX-EFI (Koral 65).
+The fuel-injection system was a Motronic MP3.1, which was later upgraded by Bosch as the Motronic M4.6 MPI on 1.1 L and 1.3 L engines, adding multiport fuel injection.
+It had a three-way catalytic converter and a Lambda sensor.